 Under the No Action Alternative, Queen Bess Island would remain in its current state.
-The island would be impacted in the future by local subsidence and sea level rise, which could inundate the island.
+The future effects of local subsidence and sea level rise would inundate the island.
 When the No Action Alternative is analyzed in combination with other past, present, and reasonably foreseeable future actions, short- and long-term, minor, adverse, cumulative impacts on hydrology and water quality; wildlife; habitats; and marine and estuarine fauna, EFH, and managed fish species would likely occur.
 There would be continued degradation of the island that provides colonial waterbird nesting, foraging, and brood-rearing habitats.
 Therefore, the No Action Alternative could contribute to adverse, cumulative impacts.